tus/tus-js-client/README.md

 This allows you to directly pass the results from a file/image picker to tus-js-client.
 A full example of this can be found in our [React Native demo](/demos/reactnative/App.js).

+The only unavailable feature is upload URL storage (for resuming them in later sessions) because React Native does not implement the Web Storage API.
+You can test this programmatically using the `tus.canStoreURLs` property which will always be set to `false` in React Native environments.
+In the end, this means that the `fingerprint`, `resume` and `removeFingerprintOnSuccess` options to not have any influence on the behavior because their values are ignored when using React Native.

 ## Internals